-Roofing including roof spaceThe roof was inspected from street level only and appears to be pitched and overlaid in slates to the front elevation, with a flat roof section to the rear which is presumably overlaid in a felt type material or similar.
-No safe access could be gained into the roof void area. --
+Roofing including roof space The roof is pitched and overlaid in slates to the front elevation with a flat section to the rear which is presumably overlaid in a felt type material or similar.
+An access hatch on to the flat roof covering was noted in the communal stairwell however no access was gained due to health and safety reasons.